ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis_rtx_vs/build_and_run.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
-You are now ready to build and run the application.
+You are now ready to build and run your application.

 ## Build

-In the CMSIS Extension view,  save all files, and click the hammer icon to build the example.
+In the CMSIS Extension view,  save all your files.
+Then, click the hammer icon to build the example.

 ## Debug

-Click the `Debug` icon, or enter the `Run and Debug` extension view.
+To start debugging, click the `Debug` icon, or enter the `Run and Debug` extension view.

-Select the debug connection previously configured to launch the FVP.
+Choose the debug connection you configured earlier to launch the FVP (Fixed Virtual Platform).

-Use the controls to step through the code.
+Use the debugging controls to step through your code.

-Once the OS is initialized, the output from the threads is displayed in the `Debug Console`.
+Once the OS is initialized, you will see the output from the threads displayed in the `Debug Console`.

 ```
 [model] hello from thread 1